 However, Moldova gets a bad rap; it’s no secret that this is the poorest and least-visited country in Europe.
 Mass Soviet architecture, bizarre customer service, and grumpy babushkas tend to scare off the average backpacker used to Paris or Rome, but for YPT-style adventure travelers, this country is full of surprises!

 Moldova is certainly a unique country – its position as the former stomping ground of some of the world’s most prominent dynasties such as the Ottoman Empire, Russian Empire, the Soviets, Nazi Germany And Soviets 2.0 has certainly left its mark.
 For a country 33,846 km square, itis incredibly ethnically, culturally and historically diverse, boasting four languages and different ethnic groups, an autonomous republic, and a secretive, Russian-backed rebel republic.
 Which brings me to my next point…

 The Soviet Time-Warp of Transnistria

-Even amongst the most seasoned travellers, the little-known breakaway country of Transnistria can summon a few confused faces.
-Straddling the Dniester river and Ukraine, Transnistria is a Russian-backed, self-proclaimed republic which fought a brutal civil war against Moldova for its independence between 1992-93.
-It has its own military, government and KGB secret police (yes, they still call them that!).
-Travelling to the capital of Tiraspol is like going back in time as Lenin, the hammer and sickle and Soviet Propaganda are still a feature of everyday life.
+Even amongst the most seasoned travelers, the little-known breakaway country of Transnistria can summon a few confused faces.
+Straddling the Dniester river and Ukraine, Transnistria is a Russian-backed, self-proclaimed republic that fought a brutal civil war against Moldova for its independence between 1992-93.
+It has its own military, government, and KGB secret police (yes, they still call them that!).
+Traveling to the capital of Tiraspol is like going back in time as Lenin, the hammer and sickle and Soviet Propaganda are still a feature of everyday life.